-Standard Deductions and Exemptions
+Standard Deductions & Exemptions for Married Persons

-Married - Filing Joint or Combined Return

-The standard deduction (\$4,600) and the authorized exemption (\$12,000) may be divided between the spouses in any manner they choose when filing a combined return.

-Married - Filing Separate (two returns)

-Each individual must claim the authorized exemption ((0,000)) and the standard deduction ((2,300)).
-Any unused portion of the standard deduction ((2,300)) or the exemption ((6,000)) by one spouse on his/her separate return may not be used by the other spouse on his/her separate return.
+- Married Filing Joint or Combined Return The standard deduction (\$4,600) and the authorized exemption (\$12,000) may be divided between the spouses in any manner they choose when filing a combined return. - Married Filing Separate (Two Returns) each individual must claim the authorized exemption (\$6,000) and the standard deduction (\$2,300).
+Any unused portion of the standard deduction (\$2,300) or the exemption (\$6,000) by one spouse on his/her separate return may not be used by the other spouse on his/her separate return.